A Guide To Downtown Parking

 Street Parking

 You can literally park on most of the streets downtown.
-However, there are parking meters and you would

-have to pay.
+However, there are parking meters and you would have to pay.
 I would say if you are coming down for a lecture then you should be good-paying for three hours especially if your class may finish early.

 The hourly rate for the street meters is $1.25/hr and check the street signs on how long you can extend your parking in that spot.
 As some spots only allow you to stay there for 2, 5 and even 10hrs.
 So if you’re going to a lecture make sure not to park in the 2-hour spots.
-Also, weekends and holidays are free.
+Good news: Parking is free on weekends and holidays.

 Below you can find some pictures showing street parking spots next to our campus